 their rice harvest.

 Sabar is the primary form of drumming of the Wolof of

 events.
-The Sabar ensemble includes the m'bung m'bung, sabar n'der, the lambe and talmbat gorong drums.
+The Sabar ensemble includes the m'bung m'bung, sabar n'der,

+lambe and talmbat gorong drums.
 This arrangement demonstrates the two

-basic musical structures

-Sabar drumming "bak" and "mbalax".
+basic musical structures used in Sabar drumming "bak" and "mbalax".

 as introductory or bridges in a performance.
 Mbalax, which uses multi-layered

 rhythmic patterns and improvisation, is used for the dance.